Chiefs defense comes through in Super Bowl triumph

-The defense forced the 49ers into a pair of punts in the fourth quarter, giving Patrick Mahomes a chance to rally the Chiefs to their first title in 50 years, and the young quarterback came through with touchdown passes to Travis Kelce and Damien Williams to give his team the lead.
+The Chiefs forced the San Francisco 49ers into a pair of punts in the fourth quarter, when they were facing a double-digit deficit for the third straight game, and that gave Patrick Mahomes and Co. a chance.

-”I knew we weren’t in the ideal situation,” Mahomes said, ”but I believed in my defense to get stops and they did.”
+Their young star threw a touchdown pass to Travis Kelce, then another to Damien Williams, allowing Kansas City to rally for a heart-stopping 31-20 victory in the Super Bowl on Sunday night – the first championship for the long-suffering franchise in 50 years.

-The 49ers still had a chance after Williams reached over the pylon with 2:44 left, and a video review upheld the touchdown call that gave Kansas City the lead.
+The 49ers still had a chance after Williams reached the ball over the pylon with 2:44 left, and a video review upheld the touchdown call that gave Kansas City the lead.

-But after allowing a first down, a defense that carried a newfound sense of purpose – ”swagger,” safety Tyrann Mathieu called it – made four consecutive plays when they needed it most.
+But after giving up a first down, a defense that carried a newfound sense of purpose – ”swagger,” safety Tyrann Mathieu called it – made four consecutive plays when they mattered most.

 Jimmy Garoppolo threw three straight incompletions, then the 49ers quarterback was sacked by Frank Clark, the $105.5 million offseason acquisition.
-That gave the Chiefs the ball back, Williams got loose for a long touchdown run and Kendall Fuller picked off a desperation heave to put an exclamation point on the comeback.
+That gave the Chiefs the ball back, Williams got loose for a clinching touchdown, and Kendall Fuller picked off a desperation pass deep downfield in the final moments to complete the standout defensive performance.

-”There were great expectations coming into this season,” Mathieu said, ”but we knew we had the pieces in place.
-It was a great challenge defensively going into this game.
-I’m proud that we kind of shut them down.”

 Back in Kansas City, a fanbase that hadn’t celebrated a title since the Nixon administration was finally able to exhale.

-”I think those people are so happy, and obviously, we’re so grateful we were the group to kind of bring it back to those people,” Mathieu said. ”Those people have been supporting us all year long.
-It’s kind of cool to end as a champion.”

 The Chiefs’ defense has been the bane of the organization for years – especially in the postseason.
-There was their memorable 38-31 divisional loss to the Colts after the 2003 season in which nobody punted in the game, and the 45-44 collapse in Indianapolis in the wild-card round after the 2013 season when the Chiefs blew a 31-10 halftime lead and the pressure and ridicule mounted on coach Andy Reid that he would never win the big one.
+There was the divisional loss to the Colts in the 2003 season in which nobody punted, and the 45-44 collapse in Indianapolis in the wild-card round in the 2013 season when the Chiefs blew a 31-10 halftime lead and coach Andy Reid was once again ridiculed for his inability to win the big one.

 The most heartbreaking loss, though, was the one that spurred the Chiefs to make wholesale changes last offseason.

-They took the New England Patriots to overtime before losing the coin toss, and their defense failed to get Tom Brady and his bunch off the field.
-The Chiefs lost without giving Mahomes and the NFL’s best offense an opportunity with the ball.
+They failed to get Tom Brady and the New England Patriots off the field in overtime in the AFC championship game, never giving Mahomes and the NFL’s best offense an opportunity with the ball.

-The famously loyal Reid decided to fire then-coordinator Bob Sutton and bring in Steve Spagnuolo, whose switch to a 4-3 scheme required new personnel across the board.
-The Chiefs traded for Clark and signed him to a big deal, added Mathieu in free agency, then added a supporting cast that gave Reid confidence they could hang with just about anyone.

-The first eight games were a struggle.
-The final eight games were a lesson in dominance.
-And that rebuilt defense that couldn’t get the Patriots off the field last postseason?
-It got the 49ers off the field when it mattered Sunday night.
+Well, the rebuilt defense got the 49ers off the field.
+And Mahomes and the Chiefs did the rest, giving Reid his long-awaited Super Bowl triumph and washing away all those other postseason failures.

-The Chiefs held Garoppolo to 219 yards passing with a touchdown and two interceptions.
+The defense wound up holding Garoppolo to 219 yards passing with a touchdown and two interceptions.
 It held one of the NFL’s best ground attacks to 141 yards rushing.
 And it finally quit biting on trick plays and end-arounds that caused them fits the entire first half, playing the kind of defense down the stretch that Kansas City has sought for years.

 When the final seconds finally ticked off the clock, Clark ripped off his helmet and ran the length of the field, falling to his knees and staring into the sky.
 Mathieu pranced around in celebration, his own roller-coaster journey reaching its climax.